 Porto Miggiano.
 Outfit details: Loves + Friends one-piece, linked here.

 Monopoli is filled with the sweetest little alleyways.
 Outfit details: Lulu's dress, linked here.

 Hanging out and watching the cliff jumpers at Polignano a Mare.
 Outfit details: Loves + Friends one-piece, linked here.

 GETTING TO PUGLIA

 Bari is home to an international airport that connects Puglia to dozens of cities around Europe, as well as a handful of domestic destinations.
-If your exploring Italy by train, Bari Centrale Train is the easiest entry and exit point in Puglia.
+If your exploring Italy by train, Bari Centrale Train Station is the easiest entry and exit point in Puglia.